fryefryefrye/Open-Source-RKS/README.md

 # Open-Source-PKE

-It's very convenient to Entry your car when you have PKE system.<br>
+## What is a PKE system
+PKE as the Passive Keyless Entry System.
+It's a proximity system that is triggered if a key is within a certain distance Widely used in modern vehicles.
+It's very convenient to Entry your car when you have PKE system.
+You do not need take out of your key, just walk to you car with the key in your pocket, then you can open the door<br>
-Do you want open the door of your home without take out your keys.<br> I've found a solution that every electronic fans can make a PKE system at home in a very cheap price.<br> Arduino based Controller can make you to use this system in any application if you like.<br>
+<br> But do you want open the door of your home without take out your keys?<br>
+I've found a solution that every electronic fans can make a PKE system at home in a very cheap price.<br> Arduino based Controller can make you to use this system in any application if you like.<br>
-You can make a issue or mail to me if you have any question.<br>
+You can submit a issue or mail to me if you have any question.<br>

 ## A very simple wireless Key.